-The responsible administrator for assisting students with the Admissions Process is the Director of Enrollment and Student Life.
-If a student has any questions concerning how to enter Kingdom College, either the Director or his/her designated Administrative Assistant will help the student through the process of being admitted as a student.
+The responsible administrator for assisting students with the Admissions Process is the Director of Enrollment and Student Services.
+If a student has any questions concerning how to enter Kingdom College, the Director will help the student through the process of being admitted as a student.